AO-StreetArt/Aesel/docs/pages/Scene_Registration_API.rst

    :query string device\_id:  Required.
 Unique identifier for the device registering to the scene.
    :query string device\_host:  Required.
 Hostname of the device for UDP streaming.
-   :query string device\_id:  Required.
+   :query string device\_port:  Required.
 Port of the device for UDP Streaming.
    :<json array(float) translation: Optional.
 The translation of the device relative to the scene coordinate system.
    :<json array(float) rotation: Optional.
 The rotation of the device relative to the scene coordinate system.
    :reqheader Content-Type: Application/json